quicwg/base-drafts/draft-ietf-quic-recovery.md

 application data, a PTO timer expiration now would find the sender with no new or previously-sent data to send.

-When there is no data to send, the sender SHOULD send a PING or other ack-eliciting frame in a single packet, re-arming the PTO timer.
+When there is no data to send, the sender SHOULD send an ack-eliciting frame in a single packet, re-arming the PTO timer.
+PING frames can be used for 0/1-RTT packets, while empty CRYPTO frames can be used for Initial/Handshake packets where PING frames are not allowed.

 Alternatively, instead of sending an ack-eliciting packet, the sender MAY mark any packets still in flight as lost.
 Doing so avoids sending an additional